F1 2027 Silly Season: Driver lineup predictions

 Valtteri Bottas – Sergio Pérez

-Both of these old men are likely on multi-year contracts.
-Cadillac seem to lack ambition, as they could bring in one young talent, but instead we are stuck with a lineup of old, demoted second drivers.
-At least Pérez has some inspired midfield performances at times.
+Both are likely on multi-year contracts (although details aren’t public).
+Cadillac seem to lack ambition, as they could bring in at least one young talent, but instead we are stuck with a lineup of old, demoted second drivers.
+At least Pérez has some inspired underdog performances at times, and he seems more motivated than Bottas.

 Out of F1